-You are going to love serving up stacks of these fluffy 3-Ingredient Pancakes made with sweetened condensed milk, egg, and self rising flour.
+You are going to love serving up stacks of these fluffy Condensed Milk Pancakes made with only sweetened condensed milk, eggs, and self rising flour.
 So delicious, you won't believe it's only 3 ingredients!

 Save This Recipe! 💌

-In the great pancake vs waffles showdown these 3-Ingredient Pancakes just might take the title!
+In the great pancake vs waffles showdown these Condensed Milk Pancakes just might take the title!
 Using just self rising flour, sweetened condensed milk, and eggs, they're almost too easy.
-Bonus: you can waffle these too!
+Bonus: you can make my Homemade McGriddles with these too!

-No seriously, there is a real debate in our house for which is the greater breakfast - pancakes or waffles.
+No seriously, there is a real debate in our house for which makes the perfect breakfast - pancakes or waffles.
 I prefer my thick and crispy belgian waffles, with built in blueberry and syrup pockets, while my family prefers fluffy pancakes.
 This new 3-ingredient pancake recipe though, it has my vote for being fluffy, delicious, and so darn easy!

 Jump to: